-Many Excellent Features of Construction in the New Development
+Many Excellent Features of Construction in the New Development the center of the group.

 The accompanying illustration shows one of the sevenroom semi-detached houses which are being built on Whitson Street, between Puritan and Ascan Avenues, by the Forest Hills Gardens Homes Co., Inc. They will be completed and ready for occupancy shortly after the holidays.